radtorch/radtorch/radtorch/documentation/docs/pipeline.md

     6. Confusion Matrix and ROC (for binary classification) can be displayed as well (by default, the test subset is used to calculate the confusion matrix and the ROC)

+    7. Misclassifed samples can be displayed.

-    7. Trained model can be exported to outside file for future use.
+    8. Trained model can be exported to outside file for future use.

 ####Parameters